-Wire-speed packet capture/transmission using commodity hardware with PF_RING.
+Wire-speed packet capture and transmission using commodity hardware with PF_RING.
 Zero-Copy packet distribution across threads, applications, Virtual Machines.
 Libpcap support for seamless integration with legacy applications.
+Remote capture with nTAP.

-10 Gbit and above lossless network traffic recording with n2disk.
-Industry standard PCAP file format.
-On-the-fly indexing to quickly retrieve interesting packets using fast-BPF and time interval.
+100 Gbit lossless network traffic recording with n2disk.
+Industry standard PCAP file format with nanosecond resolution.
+Layer-7 on-the-fly indexing to quickly retrieve interesting packets using fast-BPF and time interval.
 Precise traffic replay with disk2n.

 High-speed web-based traffic analysis and flow collection using ntopng.
-Persistent traffic statistics in RRD format.
-Layer 7 analysis by leveraging on nDPI, an Open Source DPI framework.
+Persistent traffic statistics in RRD and Influx format.
+Full historical data to ClickHouse and big data systems.
+Layer 7 analysis based on nDPI.
+Identity Management with Firewalls and Active Directory support.

 Maybe not all of you know that ntopng powers in some popular monitoring systems such as CheckMK and Centreon.
 The integration is made possible through the ntopng REST API (REST stands for REpresentational State Transfer) that allows developers to manipulate … Continue reading →